 For easy printing, download the Energy Efficiency Issue Brief.

-l Sections 221 and 231—would establish rebate programs at the Department of Energy (DOE) to encourage the replacement of inefficient electric motors and transformers.
+- Sections 221 and 231—it would have established rebate programs at DOE to encourage the replacement of inefficient electric motors and transformers.

-l Sections 421 and 422—would repeal the requirement in section 433 of the Energy Independence and Security Act (EISA) of 2007 that new and existing federal buildings undergoing major renovations phase out fossil fuel-generated energy consumption by 2030.
-The federal government has been unable to find a long-term path for compliance with this unrealistic requirement.
-Sections 421 and 422 offer the federal government the flexibility to achieve its energy efficiency goals without the energy ban by providing energy intensity reduction goals; encouraging the use of energy management systems; reducing the frequency of energy audits for facilities achieving their energy intensity goals; requiring alterations and additions to existing federal buildings to meet model energy codes and requiring federal buildings to meet state or local energy codes where they are stronger; applying the standard of “30-percent-better-than-code” to major renovations; and strengthening the “30-percent-better-than-code” requirement.
+- Sections 421 and 422—Similar to S. 1245 and H.R.
+2664, sections 421 and 422 would have repealed the requirement in section 433 of the EISA that new and existing federal buildings undergoing major renovations phase out fossil fuel-generated energy consumption by 2030.
+These sections would have provided the federal government with the flexibility to achieve its energy efficiency goals without the energy ban by providing energy intensity reduction goals; encouraging the use of energy management systems; reducing the frequency of energy audits for facilities achieving their energy intensity goals; requiring alterations and additions to existing federal buildings to meet model energy codes and requiring federal buildings to meet state or local energy codes where they are stronger; applying the standard of “30-percent-better-than-code” to major renovations; and strengthening the “30-percent-better-than-code” requirement.

-Sponsored by Senator Jeff Flake (R-AZ), S. 1071 would have directed DOE to evaluate potentially duplicative green building programs and determine if there are ways to eliminate overlap, improve coordination, and increase their effectiveness.
-The Association supported the legislation because it would have encouraged good governance and ensure maximum funding and management of green buildings programs at DOE.
+APPA also supported S. 1071, the Duplicative Green Buildings Program Evaluation Act in the 115th Congress.
+Sponsored by former Senator Jeff Flake (R-AZ), S. 1071 would have directed DOE to evaluate potentially duplicative green building programs and determine if there are ways to eliminate overlap, improve coordination, and increase their effectiveness.
+The Association supported the legislation because it would have encouraged good governance and ensured maximum funding and management of green buildings programs at DOE.

 On March 28, 2017, President Trump signed Executive Order (EO) 13783, entitled “Promoting Energy Independence and Economic Growth.”
 EO 13783 requires the heads of agencies to review all existing regulations, orders, guidance documents, policies, and any other similar agency actions that potentially burden the development or use of domestically produced energy resources.
 DOE formed a Regulatory Reform Task Force to conduct a review of agency action subject to review under the EO.
 On May 30, 2017, DOE published a Request for Information (RFI) in the Federal Register seeking input from entities significantly affected by DOE regulations.
 The RFI closed on July 14, 2017, with DOE receiving 132 public comments.
 After reviewing those comments, the Task Force recommended reviewing the DOE Appliance Standards Program, which sets separate test procedures and minimum energy conservation standards for more than 60 categories of appliances.
 On February 6, 2019, DOE published in the Federal Register a proposed rule that would amend its Process Improvement Rule to modify how the department develops efficiency standards.
 The proposed revisions would make it mandatory for test procedures on appliances to be released before efficiency rules are finalized and require DOE to use test procedures set by industry.
-The public comment period for the proposal will close on May 6, 2019.
+The public comment period for the proposal closed on May 6, 2019.

 American Public Power Association Position